Testing and Combining Transient Spectral Classification Tools on 4MOST-like Blended Spectra: Using Multiple Classifiers at Once

+We note that this classification pipeline has a higher \(F_{0.5}\)--score than \ngsf{}.
+However, the choice of $\beta$ in Equation \ref{fbeta} allows for greater importance to be placed on completeness rather than purity.
+The \(F\)--scores for several values of $\beta$ across several classification schemes are presented in Table \ref{fscores}.
+We can see that while \ngsf{} individually performs best in \(F_1\) and \(F_2\)--score, when the score is weighted to favour completeness (\(\beta>1\), the various versions of the classification pipeline presented in this section have the highest score when $\beta=0.5$ and purity is weighted more heavily.
+In fact, at even lower values of \(\beta \leq 0.1\), the combined \dash{}--\ngsf{} classifier would have the best score.
+As a result, it is hard to objectively state the superior classifier, it will depend on the objectives of a particular study.

-It is worth noting that this is a very generalised pipeline plan.
-There is significant room for fine-tuning to specific science cases.
-For example, replacing the cut on transient magnitude to the cut on transient flux fraction as discussed in Section \ref{TFF cuts}, the pipeline will produce samples with higher efficiencies at the cost of purity.
+Fortunately, there is significant room for fine-tuning to specific science cases.
+For example, replacing the cut on transient magnitude to the cut on transient flux fraction as discussed in Section \ref{TFF cuts}, the pipeline will produce samples with higher completeness at the cost of purity.
 Additionally the percentage of unclassified objects drops to just 18\%.
-In this case the SLSN purity drops to around 65\%, but this is compensated by an efficiency of over 80\%.
+In this case the SLSN purity drops to around 65\%, but this is compensated by an completeness of over 80\%.

-Additional cuts from photometric information can be added to either stage of the pipeline to increase purity at the cost of efficiency.
-Different cuts than those discussed here can be used, which will effect each class differently, allowing for parties interested in specific SNe classes to be specific in their classification.
+Additional cuts from photometric information can be added to either stage of the pipeline to increase purity at the cost of completeness.
+Different cuts than those discussed here can be used, which will affect each class differently, allowing for parties interested in specific SNe classes to be specific in their classification.

 The final advantage of such a classification model is that it is versatile and easily communicated to the community.
-By providing only: the class from the 5-class schema output by \dash{} and \ngsf{}, the \(r\)-band magnitude of the transient and host near time of observation and the redshift of the system, it would be possible for members of the community to adjust the transient sample selected to suit their science goals.
+By providing only the class from the 5-class output probabilities from each classifier, the \(r\)-band magnitude of the transient and host near time of observation and the redshift of the system, it would be possible for members of the community to adjust the transient sample selected to suit their specific science requirements by varying classifiers or probability thresholds.